Calorie Counter

 No menu nutrition info, no way to weigh the food before eating

-A photo answers the question in seconds — dish, kcal, portion assumption, confidence line.
+A photo returns the dish, kcal, portion assumption and confidence line.

 Free-tier counters